mitchejj-attic/mitchejj.github.com/_posts/2013-06-07-openbox-cinnamon.md

 	gsettings set org.gnome.settings-daemon.peripherals.touchpad natural-scroll "true"

-[^fn1]: "It’s in its design to be compatible with Linux as a whole though, so for it not work or not to be suitable on any distribution is a perfectly valid concern and we do consider it a bug."
+[^fn1]: "It's in its design to be compatible with Linux as a whole though, so for it not work or not to be suitable on any distribution is a perfectly valid concern and we do consider it a bug."
 It is perfectly acceptable for Mint to spend their resources on improving Cinnamon for Mint.
 Speaking only as an end user not using a Mint distro, if I elect to use Cinnamon I would personally feel more comfortable with my choice if development priority was given to improve the project overall and not specifically Mint.

 [#!]: http://crunchbang.org
 [myLink]: ../pages/arch-on-flash